 Before You Begin

 The first question to ask yourself before you begin is “Who am I building this for?”
 There have been a number of products that have failed merely because they did not solve a problem or were a mishmash of features.
 It is important to look at users, not features.
-Products may work for a small subset of people bu be an overall failure, so it is imperative that one know whom they’re building for.
+Products can work for a small subset of people yet be an overall failure, so it is imperative that one knows whom they’re building for.